Backpacking Packing List

 - Bring a small, non-breakable camping mirror because many cheap bungalows and guest houses do not have one in the bathroom.

-Before you send bewildered comments, please realize that this backpacking packing list pertains to international travel, not “backpacking” the Appalachian Trail, PCT, etc.
+Note: Before you send bewildered comments, please realize that this backpacking packing list pertains to international travel, not “backpacking” the Appalachian Trail, PCT, etc.